houshuanglucie/DjangoExercice/README.md

 # DjangoExercice

-Some exercises on how to use Django, to prepare for two other web-application projects.
+Some exercises on how to use Django framework, to prepare for the other two web-application projects.